aakllee/aakllee.github.io/content/about/about.md

 disableToc = false
 +++

-Hello, my name is Aaron; I am a student at the University of Warwick.
+Hello, my name is Aaron; I am an incoming PKPD industrial placement student at AstraZeneca, and a student at the University of Warwick.
 I study a combination of computer science, biomedical and systems engineering, and molecular and systems biology.

 My main interests lie in [synthetic/engineering biology](https://en.wikipedia.org/wiki/Synthetic_biology), in the